-Without access to these things, there’s no way the engineers could properly do their jobs.
+Without access to these things, an engineer couldn’t do their job.

 Creating a mini-lab at home

 Some engineers can recreate a mini-lab in their homes.
-And, their company will more than likely assist them.
+Their company may even financially assist them.

-For example, if you design circuits as a hardware engineer, you can probably do this.
+For example, if you design circuits as a hardware engineer, you can probably create a mini-lab.

-The key is, the equipment must be relatively cheap.
-Not above $20,000 would become iffy to get financial support for.
+The key is for the equipment to be relatively cheap.
+Anything above $20,000 would become iffy to get financial support for.

-A lot of the time, you can do your main design work at home.
-Then, come into the office once a week to test your design.
+That said, a lot of the time you can do your design work at home.
+Then, go to the office to test your design.

-To understand what I mean by the end product, answer these two questions:
+To understand what I mean by “end product”, answer the following questions:

-- Do you need to visit a project site?
+- Do you need to visit project sites?

-- Do you need to watch over the manufacturing of a product?
+- Do you need to watch over the manufacturing of products?

-If you answered ‘yes’ to either of these questions, you won’t be able to work remotely all the time.
+If you answered ‘yes’ to either question, you won’t be able to fully work remotely.